 The course serves both as the ideal starting point for students intending to become professional tour guides and as an inspiring experience for students progressing their personal development.

-To enquire or to register your interest, please contact the Course Director
+To enquire or to register your interest, please visit the course website.

 Where and What is Westminster?

 Westminster is London’s most famous borough and forms the beating heart of our capital.
 It is known and recognised throughout the world as the location for some of the city’s most spectacular sites; ‘Big Ben’ and the Houses of Parliament, Buckingham Palace, Trafalgar Square and Westminster Abbey.
 It is where the UK’s central government is based, it is home to the Queen and other members of the Royal Family, and is the centre of ceremony and pageantry.